VirgilSecurity/virgil-iotkit/README.md

 Virgil IoTKit for Windows OS is currently in development.
 To receive product updates, please send a request to our support team: support@VirgilSecurity.com.

 ### Android
-- Setup Android SDK
+- Setup Android SDK.
 - Download Android NDK.
-You can downoload
+You can download it by using Android SDK.
+- Qt with Android with Android components.
+It can be downloaded by Maintenance tool or they can be build locally.

 <div id='tests'/>